 To fully comprehend the nature of a land, you must study its influence on its people.
-Likewise, a people cannot be understood without considering the land where its life takes place.
+Likewise, human beings cannot be understood without considering the land where its life takes place.
 At the physical level, populations develop characteristics for adaptation to their environments.
-For example, sea level inhabitants are shorter on average than those living in the mountains, and residents in cold climates are likely to be lighter-skinned than their tropical counterparts.
-Their vocabularies differ, too.
-Someone living in a verdant region may have many words for the subtle variations of the color green, while the language of a seagoing nation may include an unusually high number of nautical terms.
+For example, sea level inhabitants or those around bodies of water are shorter on average than those living in the mountains, and residents in cold climates are likely to be lighter-skinned than their tropical counterparts.
+Geography influences their vocabularies, too.
+Human beings living in a verdant region may have many words for the subtle variations of the color green, while the language of a seagoing nation may include an unusually high number of nautical terms.
+Geographical features influence both the languages and physical characteristics of a place’s inhabitants.

 Geographic conditions – whether a land is on a seacoast, in the mountains, among the grasslands or in the forest – influence the economic and social development of the people.
 Finding a food source is the first concern.
 Can food be secured by fishing, hunting, gathering native plants or farming, or are there minerals, lumber or gems that can be traded for food?
 Populations on small islands, because of their isolation, will probably be excluded from having a large impact on history.
-Lands shut off from the rest of the world by mountains or sea tend to foster a homogeneous people, while those sharing larger land masses are more likely to adopt characteristics of neighboring cultures, according to "Influences of Geographic Environment," a 1911 book by Ellen C. Semple, whose text was converted by a group from the University of Colorado in 1997.
+Landforms that are shut off from the rest of the world by mountains or sea tend to foster a homogeneous people, while those sharing larger land masses are more likely to adopt characteristics of neighboring cultures, according to "Influences of Geographic Environment," a 1911 book by Ellen C. Semple, whose text was converted by a group from the University of Colorado in 1997.

 Effects of Climate